 Pursue a PhD in medical physics or closely-related field for a research- or academic-oriented career.

-Historically, some of our MS students have continued graduate study by joining the Vanderbilt University Physics PhD program and developing a dissertation on a medical physics topic.
+Historically, some of our MSMP students have continued graduate study by joining the Vanderbilt University Physics PhD program and developing a dissertation on a medical physics topic.
 Interested students would need to find a Vanderbilt lab able to fund their project.

 Complete the first part of the 3-part American Board of Radiology (ABR) certification exam: